hetu-script/hetu-script/docs/docs/en-US/grammar/strict_mode/readme.md

 ## Truth value

-In non-strict mode, some expressions will be inexplicitly converted to boolean:
+If config.allowImplicitVariableDeclaration == true, some expressions will be inexplicitly converted to boolean:

 1, if (expr)